aiming-lab/GRAPE/README.md

 1. Overwrite experiments/robot/libero/run_libero_eval.py with ./Data Collection/libero_data_collect.py.
 2. Overwrite the modeling_prismatic.py in your tpo-model's folder with./Data Collection/modeling_prismatic.py.
 3. Then you can refer to [**LIBERO**](#libero) for running.

+### Datasets Construction

+Our RLDS Dataset Conversion is based on the repo from OpenVLA team: https://github.com/kpertsch/rlds_dataset_builder

+To convert the npy file to RLDS file which could be used for TPO:
+1. Follow the instruction in https://github.com/kpertsch/rlds_dataset_builder, complete relevent installation and modify file names.
+2. Replace the code in example_dataset/example_dataset_dataset_builder.py by the code of our rlds_convert.py
+3. Then you will get RLDS dataset you need.

+Note that the chosen dataset and the rejected dataset should be converted **seperately**.

 ## Evaluating GRAPE